Pet Protect Header Image

 Third Party cover up to £1 million

-If your pet were to cause injuries to a person, or damage someone’s property, you could be legally obliged to pay compensation.
+If your dog were to cause injuries to a person, or damage someone’s property, you could be legally obliged to pay compensation.
 We’ll cover this up to £1 million so you don’t have to worry about it.

 Holiday cancellation